COSMETICS, BODY CARE AND HOME CARE PRODUCT SAFETY

 SOAP, SHAMPOO, SHAVING CREAM AND SKIN LOTION

-- Grandpas Pine Tar Soap (not GrandpaÕs Shampoo).
+- Grandpas Pine Tar Soap.
+This is about the best. (not GrandpaÕs Shampoo).
 You can use it on your hair, as well as on the whole body.

 - Authentic Black African soap by Alaffia.
 Get the unscented one.